-It’s been almost two years since Justice released their last album.
+Compared to their live albums A Cross the Universe and Access All Arenas, Woman Worldwide is a studio-produced rendition similar to their earlier studio recordings.
 Gaspard Auge and Xavier de Rosnay perform super-charged electric sound.
 Ed Banger Records calls them the company’s top commercially successful group.
-So, where is their next album?

 Let's take a look at their first album. † collected critical praise in 2007 with the added kudos of being nominated for a Grammy Award - Best Electronic and Dance Album.
 It continued to do well and arrived at number 15 on Pitchfork's Top 50 Albums of 2007 with a nomination for its Shortlist Prize.

 Befitting the new record label, Justice began working on another album.
 They started their Facebook account with an image to promote their new album.
-Releasing their very first single from that album called “Civilization” note to the fans, yes, we are recording a second album.
+Releasing their first single from that album called Civilization came note to the fans, yes, we are recording a second album.

-It's called "Waters of Nazareth" and grew in popularity with some top DJs like Alkan and Smagghe.
+It's called "Waters of Nazareth" and grew popular with some top DJs like Alkan and Smagghe.
 Justice even remixes the same song the following year.
-It's the remixes that really boosted their popularity.
+It's the remixes that boosted their popularity.
 They produced mixes from Mr. Oizo to Soulwax.

 "Well," modifies de Rosnay, "it was probably 80 percent fun, and maybe ten percent tears, five percent gigs, two percent harassment and, um… I can't remember where we are in percentage now.
 Sorry."

-But, you know, they are still performing and they are stronger and wiser.
+But, you know, they are still performing and more vibrant and wiser.
 I am just hoping another album arrives on the streets soon.
-Two years is way too long to wait for such talent.
+Even a new remix is better than nothing.
+In all, I've been waiting way too long for such talent.

 © 2018 Kenna McHugh